otaviolsantana/solvate/README.md

 **INSTALLATION**

 The suite is distributed pre-compiled for Linux systems, being only necessary to configure it.
-To do this, download the program with the command:
+To do this, install _git_ package in your system, and download the program suite with the command:

 	git clone https://github.com/otaviolsantana/solvate.git